-What is TEIKEI agriculture?
+What is TEIKEI Agriculture?

 TEIKEI Agriculture goes beyond regenerative agriculture and aims to ensure the sustainable, intergenerational management of agricultural land.
-The aim is to shape agriculture in such a way that it not only meets the needs of today's generation, but also remains attractive, feasible and, of course, profitable for future generations.
+The aim is to organise agriculture in such a way that it not only meets the needs of today's generation, but also remains attractive, feasible and, of course, profitable for future generations.
 One key aspect is the issue of land ownership, which must be secured across generations in order to ensure long-term use for organic farming.

 Land use and ownership in TEIKEI agriculture

 Inheritances and short-term leases, for example over 30 years, offer no long-term security for the preservation and continuation of regenerative agriculture.
 Land is often used differently or intensively farmed after a change of ownership, which can undo decades of ecological enhancement.
-It is therefore crucial that land ownership is structured in such a way that it lasts beyond one generation in order to uphold the principles of TEIKEI Agriculture to preserve.
+It is therefore crucial that land ownership is structured in such a way that it lasts beyond one generation in order to uphold the principles of regenerative agriculture.
+TEIKEI Agriculture to preserve.

 Natural farming as part of TEIKEI agriculture